saviganga/musipedia-api-backend-node/README.md

 - use env.example file to fill up your .env in the root directory, and './devops/ansible/' directory

--🚨 Remember to run 'terraform destroy' in the terraform directory to destroy the provisioned infrastructure.
-Unless you're RICH RICH, then you can leave them running 🚨

 This project showcases:
 - Terraform: Builds rock-solid infrastructure.
 - Ansible: Tweaks the OS with finesse.